-The primary goal of this experiment was to test whether minority job seekers react to employers' pro-diversity signals by constructing more racially transparent (i.e., less whitened) résumés.
-Therefore we examined how the treatment and control conditions differed in the proportion of participants who excluded racial minority indicators that were initially present in their original e-mailed résumés from the tailored résumés they created during the experiment.
+The primary goal of this experiment was to test whether minority job seekers indeed react to employers' pro-diversity signals by constructing more racially transparent (i.e., less whitened) résumés.
+Therefore, we examined how the treatment and control conditions differed in the proportion of participants who excluded racial minority indicators that were initially present in their original emailed résumés from the tailored résumés they created during the experiment.
 We constructed a variable to capture this outcome in several steps.
 First, a research assistant who was blind to the experimental conditions coded the name, education, and experience fields of all original résumés for the presence or absence of racial minority indicators.
-Then a research assistant blind to the conditions coded the same fields of all résumés created during the experiment.
-We combined these codes, defining résumé whitening as an instance in which a minority racial cue was present in the original résumé but not in the revised one.
-This occurred, for instance, when an Asian first name was replaced with an English name or when all indication that an experience was associated with a racial minority group was omitted.5 Finally, we constructed our dependent variable as a binary measure capturing whether a participant engaged in résumé whitening in any résumé field (mean = .29, standard deviation = .46).
+Then, a research assistant blind to the conditions coded the same fields of all résumés created during the experiment.
+We then combined these codes, defining résumé whitening as an instance when a